splunk/observability-workshop/docs/module7/vo_getting_started.md

   * Enter a Shift name of "*Senior SRE Escalation*"
     * Time Zone set to "*Asia/Tokyo*"
     * Handoff happens every "*7 days at 9.00am*"
-    * The next handoff happens &lt;select the next Monday from the date picker&gt;
+    * The next handoff happens [select the next Monday from the date picker]
     * Click `Save Rotation`
 * Add the users who are allocated the 24/7 shift